All Episodes

 President Trump brings peace to Caucasus, and we're grateful for that.

-And I'm sure that Armenian Azerbaijan will find courage and responsibility to reconcile, and also the people will reconcile.
+And I'm sure that Armenia and Azerbaijan will find courage and responsibility to reconcile.

-We will turn the page of standoff, confrontation and bloodshed, and provide bright and safe future for our children.
+We will turn the page of standoff, confrontation, and bloodshed, and provide bright and safe future for our children.

 And once again, Mr. President, thank you for all what you are doing for us, for our region, and for the whole world.